TCP-Lab/transportome_profiler/README.md

 perl ./install-tl --no-interaction --scheme=medium
 ```

 You will probably need to install extra packages to compile successfully.
-The command for `tlmgr` is in `install_pkgs.sh`:
+The command to do this for `tlmgr` is in `install_pkgs.sh`:
 ```bash
 sudo ./install_pkgs.sh
 ```
 I am a weird man online.
 Suffice to say you should not `sudo` anything without inspecting it manually beforehand.

-Once everything is installed, you should simply run `make paper`.
+Once everything is installed, you should simply run `make paper`. `make` will run the analysis (to generate the figures for the manuscript), and then generate the paper itself.
+Keep reading if you want to *just* compile the manuscript, and not run the analysis proper.

 ## Editing the manuscript
 If you need to *just* edit the manuscript, without running the whole analysis each time, you can skip all the steps above (about running the analysis), and simply download the pre-made figures, put them in `./paper/src/resources/images/generated/` (from another run), then: